gombadi/aws-tools/README.md

 ## Installing

-Simply use go get to download the code
+Simply use go get to download the code:

     $ go get github.com/gombadi/aws-tools

-To install all applications change to the new directory and run
+To install all applications change to the new directory and run:

     $ for d in $(ls -1 -d awsgo-*); do (cd $d && go install); done